Health and wellbeing

 If you're worried about the mental health and wellbeing of an LSBU student, you can let us know by emailing studentwellbeing@lsbu.ac.uk

 We will always take your concerns seriously and respond appropriately.
-We will not be able to share any information with you about an LSBU student without their specific consent.
+We will not usually share any information with you about an LSBU student without the student's specific consent.
+In some situations, we may get in contact with a student's Emergency or Trusted Contact - you can find out more about this here: Emergency and Tursted Contact Guidance.

 In an emergency where there are immediate safety concerns, please contact emergency services by calling 999.